karmaniverous/blog/collections/_posts/2024-10-18-turning-the-crank-design-as-a-mechanical-process.md

 We're looking at a dated revision of this artifact because it did in fact fall out of sync and was replaced by another one that was easier to maintain.
 I'm showing you this one because this is where we _started_.

 Why change?
-We implemented the drawing above in LucidChart.
+We implemented the drawing above in [LucidChart](https://lucidchart.com/).
 It makes pretty diagrams, but they can be a pain to update as requirements change.

-Most of our current design artifacts are implemented in PlantUML.
-The diagrams aren't as pretty, but they're implemented and version-controlled as _code_ and can be maintained & updated in a text editor.
+Most of our current design artifacts are implemented in [PlantUML](https://plantuml.com/).
+The diagrams aren't as pretty, but they're implemented and version-controlled as _code_, right next to application code when appropriate, and can be maintained & updated in the same code editor we use for everything else.

 There's another key lesson in this:

 > The easier it is to maintain a design artifact, the more likely it is to remain useful over time!